polkerty/zumbers/README.md

 to cancel out with a small number of large terms.
 Removing any of the small terms from the factorization automatically forces you to remove SEVERAL small terms, because they were all being cancelled out by the same large factor.
 This technique allows us to "bump" across gaps in a spectra.

+Also, note that when paired with Trick 1, we can now generate zumbers for any spectra of the form (M, N).